Privacy Technology Implementations: Lessons Learned

-“We did look at another tool, had a trial with them and determined that they weren’t quite ready to handle what we thought our use cases we’re going to be.
-We needed something that could intake requests, administer them, and then respond to the requesters: a platform that that has end-to-end capability and able to integrate with our reporting databases or other business systems as needed.”
+“We did look at another tool, had a trial with them, and determined that they weren’t quite ready to handle what we thought our use cases were going to be.
+We needed something that could intake requests, administer them, and then respond to the requesters: a platform that has end-to-end capability and is able to integrate with our reporting databases or other business systems as needed.”

-Both StockX and AFLAC chose WireWheel for their third-party solution.
+Both StockX and AFLAC chose WireWheel’s Trust Access and Consent Center for their third-party solution.

 Start Privacy Simply